Amokric/Norovirus-spec/README.md

 Runs a standard school week, students go to school for five days and then are home for two.

+In the model they run a standard school week, students go to school for five days and then are home for two.
+The model only includes exposure in the school and not at home or public venues -> only focus  5/7 days and during school time.
 During the five days at school, students have the chance to become infected with virus by their neighbours (each student has an assigned seat), classroom group work, and during their lunch or recess friends.

 Neighbours and group members have a **10%** chance of becoming sick.
 However, students in the infected students' friendship network have a slightly increased probability of being infected, **12%**.